I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 Cons

-• advanced features on higher plans
+• advanced features sit on higher plans

 • learning curve for complex workflows